-If you would like to build and simulate a Chipyard configuration with a DTM configured for DMI communication, then you must create a top-level system with the DTM (TopWithDTM), a test-harness to connect to the DTM (TestHarnessWithDTM), as well as a config to use that top-level system.
+If you would like to build and simulate a Chipyard configuration with a DTM configured for DMI communication, then you must tie-off the TSI interface, and instantiate the SimDTM.
+Note that we use WithTiedOffSerial ++ WithSimDebug instead of WithTiedOffDebug ++ WithSimSerial.